 Many consider grade five to be the golden age of childhood.
-In general, the children are comfortable with their place int he world.
+In general, the children are comfortable with their place in the world.
 They're happy to cooperate.
 They've emerged whole and strong from the 9-year change, and the tumult of puberty has yet to erupt.
-Even their physical proportions are pleasing.
+Even their physical proportions are balanced.
 Their beauty fairly glows.

-Having heard the creation stories of the Bible and Norse Mythology, the children get an overview of many differnt cultural histories through a study of ancient civilizations.
-Then in fifth grade we step out onto the stage of history as we study classical Greece and the foundations it laid for Western Civilization.
+Having heard the creation stories of the Old Testament and Norse Mythology, the children learn an overview of many different cultural histories through a study of ancient civilizations.
+In fifth grade we step out onto the stage of history as we study classical Greece and the foundations it laid for Western Civilization.
 We also continue widening the circle of geographic studies and venture into botany.
 In math, our work with fractions enlarges to include decimals.

 This year students review fractions and continue to practice all previous arithmetic material.
 Decimal fractions are introduced, first working with concepts, and then moving on to learning and practicing performing the four operations with decimals.

-We begin the formal study of geometry, beginnning with concepts arising from the circle, and using correct terminology.
+We begin the formal study of geometry, beginnning with concepts arising from the circle, and using mathematic terminology.

 Fifth-grade students review all the parts of speech, including prepositional phrases, and continue learning verb tenses.
 We learn to identify subjects and predicates in various sentences.
 Students write their own compositions based on stories told in class.
 They begin the basics of note-taking and proofreading.
 Spelling work continues with words arising out of the main lesson.
 Solo projects help the children master main lesson topics as they develop independent work habits.

 We expand our geographic knowledge beyond our home state to North America, which includes Canada and Mexico along with the United States of America—its four regions, major mountain chains, water systems, adjoining countries, neighboring oceans, natural resources, and regional folklores.
 We learn the Pledge of Allegiance, national anthem, and other national songs.